JennyHuang19/personal-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a PhD student of machine learning under the EECS department at MIT.
+Jenny Y. Huang is a PhD student of machine learning in the EECS department at MIT.
 {style="text-align: justify;"}